 Volunteers help to pull a homeless couple, Natasha and Artur, out from the manhole that they had been living in.
 Natasha suffered from severe frostbite on her feet and needed to be taken to a hospital.

 A homeless man stands in the distance at a large landfill outside of Bishkek.
 Many homeless people pick through trash at the landfill, or from dumpsters in town, and some even live at the landfill.

 After the collapse of the Soviet Union, homelessness became a major issue for the city.
 People left their homes in rural areas and moved to the city in search of jobs.
 When they arrived in Bishkek, many discovered that there weren't enough jobs to go around and ended up on the streets.

 Ayana stands outside the shed that she and three other homeless people live in.
 She said that the bruises on her face come from cops that beat her and the other homeless people.

 Elena Andreava begs for money on the steps of a Bishkek shopping center.

-Tatiana Gerasimova, a blind homeless woman, at the Kolotomto shelter in Bishkek.
+Tatiana Gerasimova, a blind homeless woman, stands in the hallway after lunch at the Kolotomto shelter in Bishkek.
 The Kolotomto shelter is one of the few places that the homeless can go for help in Bishkek.